 All pedestrian crossing issues, including the request for marked crosswalks, RRFB's and HAWK's shall be coordinated between Commerce City Police Department and the City's Engineering Division.
 When determined necessary, the appropriate fire district will be asked to provide input on requests.
-Requests can be initiated by a member of City Council, the City Manager, the Director of Public Works, the City Engineer, the Chief of Police, City residents, or City business owners.
+Requests can be initiated by a member of City Council, the City Manager, the Director of Public Works, the City Engineer, the Chief of Police, or the public.
 Requestors will be asked to provide the time and location of the perceived problem.
+The timing and priority of an evaluation is within the City Engineer's discretion.
+The City Engineer may decline to evaluate a repeat request.